-J. Limits on Administrative Expenses and Executive Compensation

-On July 1, 2013, limitations on administrative expenses and executive compensation contained within Governor Cuomo's Executive Order #38 and related regulations published by the Department (Part 1002 to 10 NYCRR - Limits on Administrative Expenses and Executive Compensation) went into effect.
+J. Limits on Administrative Expenses and Executive Compensation within Governor Cuomo's Executive Order #38 and related regulations published by the Department (Part 1002 to 10 NYCRR - Limits on Administrative Expenses and Executive Compensation) went into effect.
 Applicants agree that all state funds dispersed under this procurement will, if applicable to them, be bound by the terms, conditions, obligations and regulations promulgated by the Department.
 To provide assistance with compliance regarding Executive Order #38 and the related regulations, please refer to the Executive Order #38 website at: http://executiveorder38.ny.gov.